Skip to content

 The Ride or Dies Lexicon

-The Ride-or-Dies is the name for Logan Weston's core friend group from Baltimore--five boys who met in the gifted academy in second grade (c.
-2013-2014) and remained bonded through bullying, a police encounter, high school, college, and beyond.
+The Ride-or-Dies is the name for Logan Weston’s core friend group from Baltimore—five boys who became friends in the gifted academy in third grade (c.
+2016–2017) and remained bonded through bullying, high school, college, and beyond.

 Overview

-The group consists of: * Logan Weston -- The center of the group's protective energy, target of brutal bullying from third through eighth grade, later valedictorian of Edgewood High School. * Malik Carter (pronounced Mah-LEEK) -- The intellectual provocateur and salutatorian.
-First to report Logan's bullying; led the charge when the group left the gifted academy. * Mason Brooks -- White, part of the brotherhood since second grade.
-The quiet, steady presence. * Jordan Wells -- [Details to be established.] * James Pennington -- British immigrant who joined the group later, became its theatrical heart.
+The group consists of: * Logan Weston—The center of the group’s protective energy, target of brutal bullying from third through eighth grade, later valedictorian of Edgewood High School. * Malik Carter (pronounced Mah-LEEK)—The intellectual provocateur and salutatorian.
+First to report Logan’s bullying; led the charge when the group left the gifted academy. * Mason Brooks—White, part of the brotherhood since third grade, and the group’s loud trash-talker, deadpan comedian, and shameless flirt. * Jordan Wells—Black, quiet and protective, with a basketball rivalry Mason deliberately provoked. * James Pennington—British immigrant who joined the group later, became its theatrical heart.
 The second white member.

 Origin and Etymology